 If you are using WordPress.com, then you cannot install plugins.

-We often get complains from users saying that they can’t see the plugins menu in their WordPress dashboard.
+We often get complaints from users saying that they can’t see the plugins menu in their WordPress dashboard.
 It is because you are using WordPress.com, which has its limitations.

 You cannot install plugins on WordPress.com unless you upgrade to their business plan.
 On the other hand, you can install any plugin you want on your self hosted WordPress.org website right out of the box (See the differences between self hosted WordPress.org vs WordPress.com).